Annette Bening: Personal life

 She has been married to actor Warren Beatty since March 3, 1992.
 They have four children, including actress Ella Beatty.

 Acting credits and accolades

-Bening has received numerous accolades, including a BAFTA Award, two Golden Globe Awards, and two Screen Actors Guild Awards.
+Bening has received numerous accolades, including a BAFTA Award, two Golden Globe Awards, and two Actor Awards.
 She has also received nominations for a Primetime Emmy Award and two Tony Awards.

 She has also received five Academy Award nominations, for the following films: